Samuel Gerstle

 Welcome!

 I am a PhD candidate in political science at Boston University studying international relations and comparative politics.
-I am a 2025-2026 U.S. – Asia Grand Strategy Predoctoral Fellow at the University of Southern California.
+I am a 2025-2026 U.S. – Asia Grand Strategy Predoctoral Fellow at the University of Southern California as well as a co-organizer of the Frederick S. Pardee School of Global Studies’ Project on the Political Economy of Security.

-My research interests include international security, state building, bureaucratic politics, and political economy, with a particular focus on how states translate economic resources into military power.
-I also work on the foreign policy and politics of the United States, Japan, and East Asia more broadly.
-For my dissertation project, I examine industrial mobilization for war.
-I examine how states translate economic resources into military power during wartime and why some states are more effective at this than others.
+My research interests include international security, state building, bureaucratic politics, and political economy.
+I also work on the foreign policy and politics of Japan and East Asia more broadly.
+For my dissertation project, I examine the political economy of industrial mobilization for war, or how states translate economic resources into military power during wartime and why some states are more effective at this than others.

-Previously, I worked as a Research Associate for the Japan Chair at the Center for Strategic and International Studies, as a Senior Associate with the Defense Practice at The Asia Group, and on the Japan Desk at the Office of the Secretary of Defense.
+Previously, I worked for the Japan Chair at the Center for Strategic and International Studies, at The Asia Group, and on the Japan Desk at the Office of the Secretary of Defense.

 I live with my wife, 2-year-old son, and dog outside Boston.